DDSN 101 CAD 1-A: 2 Credits (2 Lec)

 DDSN 275 Computer Rendering: 3 Credits (3 Lec)

-PREREQUISITES: DDSN 101 and 102 or DDSN 118 or DDSN 131.
-This course will introduce basic computer rendering concepts and explore the use of current popular software.
+PREREQUISITE: DDSN 101 and 102 or DDSN 118 or DDSN 131.
+(F) This course will introduce basic computer rendering concepts and explore the use of current popular software.
 2D and 3D concepts will be explored.
 Featured software: Adobe Photoshop and Google Sketchup.
 Typically Taken - 1st Semester (Fall)

 DDSN 276 Presentation & Animation: 3 Credits (3 Lec)